 As soon as you have a viable concept for an embedded solution, you can move ahead with designing the prototype.
 At this stage, you should choose a development approach that will allow you to implement your idea within budget.

-The process begins with the creation of the product’s architecture, which should be based on the requirements collected in the previous (design) step.
+The process begins with the creation of the product’s architecture, which should be based on the requirements collected in the previous (planning and analysis) step.
 In architecture, you should reflect software and hardware components that in combination will ensure the performance of target functions.

 Based on the architecture, you need to choose technologies and tools to develop a proof-of-concept — a small model to prove the feasibility of your idea.